r-lib/systemfonts/README.md

 ## Installation

-systemfonts is still a work in progress.
-You can install the development version using devtools.
+systemfonts is available from CRAN using `install.packages('systemfonts')`.
+It is however still under development and you can install the development version using devtools.

 ``` r
 # install.packages('devtools')